 We have done all the heavy lifting for you.
 In this article, we are going to review 10 best woks for cooking in 2018.
 Ours is an unbiased review that will provide you with all the information you need to make an informed purchase decision.

 On the surface, choosing a wok might seem like a fairly easy and seamless affair.
-After all, how complicated could it be to walk into the convenient store and pick the first wok you set your eyes on?
+After all, how complicated could it be to walk into a store and pick the first wok you set your eyes on?
 However, nothing could be further from the truth.
+Of course, you’ve got to consider where to buy a wok – online or in a shop – and then you’ve got to compare models.
 The truth is choosing a suitable wok from dozens of models is no easy feat.
 To whittle down the selection we have narrowed down a few things that you need to keep an eye out for.

 Woks are made in several different ways.
 Some are stamped, others are spun and yet others are hand hammered.
 Each construction method impacts the final product in a different way.
 For instance, stamped woks have an extremely soft surface that pushes food to the center of the wok whereas spun woks and hammered woks have a rougher texture and indentations that make it easy to push food to the sides while frying.